Calvia quatuordecimguttata: Distribution

 The cream-spot ladybird has a holarctic distribution.
 In North America the range extends from Alaska and Labrador south to California and New Jersey, where it is introduced.
 The Palearctic range is Europe, North Africa, Cyprus, European Russia, the Caucasus, Siberia, the Russian Far East, Belarus, Ukraine, Moldova, Transcaucasia, Kazakhstan, western Asia, Pakistan, Mongolia, China, and Japan.
 It is present throughout Britain and Ireland though more common in England than further west and north.

 Ecology

-The species occurs in a wide variety of environments – deciduous and mixed forests for instance in Western European broadleaf forests, in ruderal areas, in parks, gardens, and meadows on grasses, bushes, and trees.
+The species occurs in a wide variety of environments – deciduous and mixed forests such as Western European broadleaf forests, in ruderal areas, in parks, gardens, and meadows on grasses, bushes, and trees.
 It is also found in forest litter, on brushwood, in moss, in coarse woody debris and compost.
-It is entomophagous feeding on aphids, Aleyrodidae, coccids, Coccoidea and on larvae and eggs of some beetles and butterflies.
+It is entomophagous, feeding on aphids, Aleyrodidae, coccids, Coccoidea and on larvae and eggs of some beetles and butterflies.

 In a study it was found that their preferred prey aphids included the aspen leaf aphid Chaitophorus tremulae, the angelica aphid Cavariella konoi, the small willow aphid Aphis farinosa, the lime-tree aphid Eucallipterus tiliae, the birch aphid Euceraphis betulae and the mugwort aphid Macrosiphoniella artemisiae.
 They overwinter in leaf litter, crevices in the bark of trees and other similar protective locations.